Sterile insect technique: Drawbacks

-Conclusion and perspectives
+Consensus and perspectives

 Biotechnological approaches based on genetically modified organism (transgenic organisms) are still under development.
 However, since no legal framework exists to authorize the release of such organisms in nature, sterilization by irradiation remains the most used technique.
 A meeting was held at FAO headquarters in Rome, 8 to 12 April 2002 on "Status and Risk Assessment of the Use of Transgenic Arthropods in Plant Protection".
-The resulting proceedings of the meeting have been used by the North American Plant Protection Organization (NAPPO) to develop NAPPO Regional Standard No. 27 on "Guidelines for Importation and Confined Field release of Transgenic Arthropods", which might provide the basis for the rational development of the use of transgenic arthropods.
+The resulting proceedings of the meeting have been used by the North American Plant Protection Organization (NAPPO) to develop NAPPO Regional Standard No. 27 on "Guidelines for Importation and Confined Field release of Transgenic Arthropods."

 Economic benefits

 Economic benefits have been demonstrated.
 The direct benefits of screwworm eradication to the North and Central American livestock industries are estimated to be over $1.5 billion/year, compared with an investment over half a century around $1 billion.
 Mexico protects a fruit and vegetable export market of over $3 billion/year through an annual investment around $25 million.
 Medfly-free status has been estimated to have opened markets for Chile's fruit exports up to $500 million.
 When implemented on an area-wide basis and a scaled rearing process, SIT is cost-competitive with conventional control, in addition to its environmental benefits.